- Read Time: 12 min

 Faced with the need to educate themselves quickly about a foreign market, companies employ a variety of approaches to learning.
 New research offers insights into choosing the best approach for your circumstances.

-The article offers four recommendations for an effective “network orchestration” strategy, bringing together local and global innovation partners in emerging markets.
-Multinationals should extend innovation partnerships beyond the usual channel partners by engaging key community stakeholders such as government bodies, universities and NGOs; engage innovation partners strategically with a larger purpose; trust but verify in a transparent manner; and designate local partner network managers.
+There are four elements to an effective “network orchestration” strategy, which brings together local and global innovation partners in emerging markets.
+The elements: Multinationals should 1) extend innovation partnerships beyond the usual channel partners by engaging key community stakeholders such as government bodies, universities and NGOs; 2) engage innovation partners strategically with a larger purpose; 3) trust but verify in a transparent manner; and 4) designate local partner network managers.

 Multinational corporations are under growing pressure to make sure their contractors and subcontractors in China meet environmental standards.
 Yet traditional approaches to ensuring environmental, health and safety compliance, such as checklist audits, have proved problematic.
 This article recommends that organizations work closely with suppliers, providing incentives for identifying, disclosing and addressing problems and establishing collaborative relationships with NGOs and industry groups.